CaliperFFXI/lua/README.md

-You must rename "Caliper-Globals.lua" to match your characters name.
+# You must rename "Caliper-Globals.lua" to match your characters name.

-Mote-Mappings.lua and Mote-Utility.lua must also be replaced in order to get full functionality.
+**Mote-Mappings.lua** and **Mote-Utility.lua** must also be replaced in order to get full functionality.
+The original files are located in the gearswap\libs folder